IMAGINE-Consortium/imagine/doc/source/components.rst

  * :py:class:`imagine.likelihoods.simple_likelihood.SimpleLikelihood`:
    this is the traditional method, which is like a :math:`\chi^2` based on the covariance matrix of the measurements (i.e., noise).
- * :py:class:`imagine.likelihoods.simple_likelihood.EnsembleLikelihood`:
+ * :py:class:`imagine.likelihoods.ensemble_likelihood.EnsembleLikelihood`:
    combines covariance matrices from measurements with the expected galactic variance from models that include a stochastic component.

 Likelihoods need to be initialized before running the pipeline, and require measurements (at the front end).
 In most cases, data sets will not have covariance matrices but only noise values, in which case the covariance matrix is only the diagonal.